 Protecting Your Cat's Ears

-Your cat's reaction to the loud music and/or excessive noise (like those frequently found in action movies) is an instinctive act of self-protection.
+Your cat's reaction to the loud music and/or excessive noise is an instinctive act of self-protection.
 Heed the signals your cat is sending and try to tone down the volume when he or she is in the room.

 Similar to humans, cats can develop hearing problems over time due to disease, infection, trauma, damage, and simple old age.
 You can protect your pet's hearing with gadgets like Mutt Muffs or simple earplugs made out of foam or cotton balls.